-The first release of the final results as National Report No. 1-1 by industry is to be released in July 2019, and the dissemination seminar is also to be held at CBS on the same day.
-The following reports such as No. 1-2 by province and district, No. 1-3 by size of persons engaged, No. 2, No. 3, and others will be published accordingly.
+The first release of the final results as National Report No. 1-1 by industry was released in July 2019, and the dissemination seminar was also held in Kathmandu on the same day.
+National Report No. 1-2 by size of persons engaged and Provincial Summary Reports were released in September 2019.
+National Report No. 1-3 by province and district was released in January 2020.
+Other reports like National Report No. 2-2 and thematic reports will be published accordingly.

 1.22.
-Reasons of the Variation between the Preliminary and Final results questionnaires were taken into account while in preparing the preliminary results, only records reported by enumerators on the control sheets were used.
+Reasons of the Variation between the Preliminary and Final results

+The final results of the economic census are varied from the preliminary results in number of establishments and number of persons engaged.
+It was occurred mainly due to the reason that in preparing the final results all census questionnaires were taken into account while in preparing the preliminary results, only records reported by enumerators on the control sheets were used.
 There was a moderate difference in number of persons engaged.
 It happened due to the reason that some of the districts collected the number of general members of community organizations or cooperatives who were not active members or have not actively involved at least one third duration of the year.
 This reason raised the number of persons working in the establishment rather than the real situation.
 Hence, such flaws were eliminated during the data processing after having checked minutely.